Home

 Ownership

-The log establishes the conception date and ownership rights of your invention.
+The log establishes the conception date of your invention.

 It is supporting evidence of your creation.

-This patent notebook is a powerful legal document and an effective patent planning tools.
+This patent notebook is a powerful legal document.

 Patents have been disputed when others have claimed to have invented the product before the patent holder.
 This is not unusual because inventors can be working on similar inventions.